Not filing Form 5472 costs $25,000 per year. We file it for $299.

 What counts as a reportable transaction for an online store?

-Money moving between the LLC and its foreign owner or related parties: capital contributions, owner draws, owner loans, and reimbursed expenses.
+Money moving between the LLC and its foreign owner or related parties: capital contributions, owner draws, owner loans, and expenses the owner paid on the LLC's behalf.
 Customer sales are not the trigger, but even one $1 capital contribution makes you a filer.

 This is the most misunderstood point for e-commerce founders.
-Your Shopify or Stripe payouts from customers are not what triggers Form 5472.
-The reportable items are transactions between the LLC and the people who own or are related to it.
-The most common ones for an online store are below.
+Your Amazon disbursements or Shopify/Stripe payouts from customers are not what triggers Form 5472.
+The reportable items are transactions between the LLC and the people who own or are related to it — and where each one lands on the form.

-Owner lends money to the LLCYes — loan to related party
+Owner lends money to the LLCYes — loan / advancePart VI

-Customer buys a product on Amazon/ShopifyNo — customer revenue is not the trigger
+Customer buys a product on Amazon/ShopifyNo — third party, not a related party

 Because nearly every store starts with the owner funding it, you are almost always a filer from day one.
 See how this maps onto the return on the pro forma 1120 page.